paradigmxyz/flood/README.md

-# flood
+# 🌊🌊 flood 🌊🌊

-A tool for benchmarking and load testing EVM nodes
+`flood` is a tool for benchmarking and load testing EVM nodes

-`flood` can measure many different types of workloads
-- it separately measure performance of every JSON-RPC method type
-- it perform stress tests, spike tests, and soak tests

-`flood` measures a variety of performance metrics including:
+For each RPC method, `flood` measures the effect of load on metrics such as:
 1. throughput
 2. latency (mean, P50, P90, P95, P99, max)
 3. error rate